xt-com/xt-api/_futures_market_websocket_v2/heartBeat.md

         default:
         description:
         ranges:
 content_markdown: Each link of the client needs to send a text "ping" periodically, and the server will reply to the text "pong".
-If the server does not receive a ping message from the client within 1 minute, it will actively disconnect the link.
+If the server does not receive a ping message from the client within 30 seconds, it will actively disconnect the link.
 left_code_blocks:
     -
         code_block: